5 Intermittent Fasting Myths You Wouldn’t Expect

-While it may have been beaten into your head that it’s essential to eat the minute you wake up — or at the sound of that initial stomach growl — doing this causes you to:
+While you might have heard that it’s essential to eat the moment you wake up — or at the sound of that initial stomach growl — this is not true.

-Miss out on the benefits that occur from extending the fasting period to be 14-16 hours (or even longer) every day
+Doing this causes you to miss out on the benefits of extending the fasting period to be 14-16 hours (or even longer) every day.

 The key is to train your body to use your fat and ketones for energy.

 This change leads to our body preserving muscle mass and function while at the same time metabolizing fat.